 We work hard to remain connected to our alumni and facilitate connections and networking between current students and alumni through LinkedIn and in-person events.
 Alumni offer advice about licensure in other states, the licensing exam, and pursuing other educational opportunities.
 Many of our alumni are in supervisory and/or administrative positions and often hire graduates from our program.

-Since its inception, the Mental Health Counseling and Behavioral Medicine Program at Boston University School of Medicine has educated and trained hundreds of mental health counselors with a core academic and clinical curriculum aligned with professional standards recommended by the American Mental Health Counselors Association (AMHCA) and American Counseling Association (ACA).
+Since its inception, the MHCBM Program at Boston University Chobanian & Avedisian School of Medicine has educated and trained hundreds of mental health counselors with a core academic and clinical curriculum aligned with professional standards recommended by the American Mental Health Counselors Association (AMHCA) and American Counseling Association (ACA).

-Graduates of the Mental Health Counseling and Behavioral Medicine program generally become independently licensed and are trained to work in settings where traditional mental health counseling interventions can be informed by evidence-based practice, an understanding of neuroscience, and strategies to address physical illness and health promotion.
+Graduates of the MHCBM Program generally become independently licensed and are trained to work in settings where traditional mental health counseling interventions can be informed by evidence-based practice, an understanding of neuroscience, and strategies to address physical illness and health promotion.

-The Mental Health Counseling and Behavioral Medicine program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-Our counseling program is among a select few in the United States to receive an eight-year accreditation after the first attempt, and is only one of handful of programs in New England accredited for clinical mental health counseling.
+Since 2014, the MHCBM Program has been accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP).
+Our counseling program is among a select few in the United States to receive an eight-year accreditation after the first attempt and is only one of a handful of programs in New England accredited for clinical mental health counseling.